Nisio Isin: Risuka series

 First serialized in Faust magazine with illustrations by Capcom's Kinu Nishimura.
 It was later published by Kodansha.

 Monogatari series

 The series was first created by Nisio Isin as a series of short stories for the Mephisto magazine.
 While his previous series, Zaregoto, featured large casts of characters, each Bakemonogatari story tends to introduce only one new character.
 The previously published stories, and some new ones, were eventually collected in two volumes as part of the Kodansha Box launch titles on November 2, 2006, and December 5, 2006, and it continued its 28-volumes publication until August 19, 2021.
+On January 25, 2023, Nisio Isin announced a new novel that was published on May 17, 2023, continuing the series.
 Vofan handled the illustrations for the series.
-The series is divided into five parts: First Season, Second Season, Final Season, Off Season, and Monster Season.
-On January 25, 2023, Nisio Isin announced a new novel to be published on May 17, 2023.
+The series is divided into six parts: First Season, Second Season, Final Season, Off Season, Monster Season and Family Season.